Phil Galea is a victim of the political party corporate government. He was arrested in August 2016 under the Anti-Terrorism Act.

 We have published some of Phil’s letters, as well as other evidence that clearly shows that he is innocent of any crimes on our sister website at:

-In an effort to obtain justice for this Australian we publish this interview with a Christian lady, Monika Evers of Bendigo, who visited Phil in September 2019.
+In an effort to obtain justice for this Australian we publish this interview with a Christian lady, Monika Evers, who visited Phil in September 2019.
 Her report is a sobering and sad indictment of the political party corporate government system and their enforcers, the Federal and Victoria State police.
 Is this what we Australians stand for today?

 If you would like to help Phil Galea get his day in court, as any Australian is entitled to, please write to: